noahlange/gecs/README.md

 ## Questions/Statements & Answers/Responses

 **Q/S**: How's the performance?
-**A/R**: Somewhere between "bad" and "terrible."
-So long as it remains capable of 60 FPS+, it's not a huge priority at the moment.
+**A/R**: Somewhere between "not great" and "bad" but it was never one of the primary design goals.
+So long as it remains capable of 60 FPS+, features are (currently) a higher priority than performance fixes.

 **Q/S**: But _how_ bad, exactly?
-**A/R**: Typically ranks in the last 3 on most test cases in [ecs-benchmark](https://github.com/noctjs/ecs-benchmark) and ddmills' [js-ecs-benchmarks](https://github.com/ddmills/js-ecs-benchmarks).
+**A/R**: Hovers around the bottom third of [ecs-benchmark](https://github.com/noctjs/ecs-benchmark) and ddmills' [js-ecs-benchmarks](https://github.com/ddmills/js-ecs-benchmarks).

 **Q/S**: After reading the code, I realize this manages to be even less type-safe than I would have thought possible.
 **A/R**: Also yes.
 But again, this is all about ergonomics and my feelings.